CentaurusInfra/arktos/docs/design-proposals/cloud-edge-communication/cloud-edge-communication-framework.md

 The proxy works as a udp server, and it forward the udp connection/traffic to the destination site.

 It works just like a nginx, but there are some differences:
-1. It is not proxy the traffic to the destination service directly, but to the other proxy in other site
+1. It does not proxy the traffic to the destination service directly, but to the other proxy in other site
 2. It does not work only for one or two services, and with static configuration.
 It needs to support multiple services at the same time, and the services can be dynamic add or remove.
 It needs to solve the port allocation and traffic encryption/decryption problems